Best sunscreen: Understand sunscreen options

 Consider the pros and cons for different applications, including:

 - Creams.
 If you have dry skin, you might prefer a cream — especially for your face.

 - Lotions.
 Lotions are often preferred for application on large areas.
 Lotions tend to be thinner and less greasy than creams.

 - Gel.
-Gels work best in hairy areas, such as the scalp and a man's chest.
+Gels work best in hairy areas, such as the scalp or chest.

 - Stick.
 Sticks are useful when applying sunscreen around the eyes.

 - Spray.
 Sprays are easy to apply on children.
 Because it's difficult to know how well you're applying it, spray a generous and even coating.
 To prevent inhalation of the product, don't spray near the face or mouth.
 Check the direction of the wind before spraying.